MrYsLab/Telemetrix4Esp32/README.md

 # Telemetrix4Esp32

+# UNDER CONSTRUCTION

-The Telemetrix Project WiFi Server For ESP32 Arduino-Core Devices.
+The Telemetrix Project WiFi and BLE Server For ESP32 Arduino-Core Devices.
 For instructions on use, see the [Telemetrix User's Guide.](https://mryslab.github.io/telemetrix/)